Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 10,000 SWIFT member institutions send approximately 24 million messages on the network every day.
 Point to note here is that SWIFT itself does not hold any money or accounts for the banks.
 It is just a communication channel, but a very important one as a large amount of international trade relies on it.

 The problem with SWIFT is that it has not changed much since its inception in 1974.
-So, Ripple is trying to bring about the change that SWIFT has failed to do.
-You can think of Ripple as a direct competitor to SWIFT.
+So, Ripple is trying to make the change that SWIFT failed to do and can be considered as a direct competitor to SWIFT.

 Ripple XRP network is being used and tested by financial institutions and banks to send and settle international payments in a more efficient manner.
 It is already backed by over 100 financial institutions from all over the world which includes names like American Express, Santander, Standard Chartered and others.

 Banks are not the only beneficiaries of Ripple.
 Coinone, one of the biggest cryptocurrency exchanges in South Korea, has entered a partnership with Ripple.
 It will use Ripple’s product called xCurrent for launching “Cross” (a new global remittance service).